vanthai3108/Btec-Assignment-Student-dormitory-management-system-C--Winform/README.md

 # Student-dormitory-management-system
-Student dormitory management system, Use c # and sql server
+Student dormitory management system
+Use Winform c # and sql server
+This project will help manager a lot